Bitdefender vs ESET: side-by-side comparison

 During the testing period between February and May 2024, the test detected 2 false positives for Bitdefender and 0 false positives for ESET to Bitdefender's disadvantage.
 The July-October testing showed slightly worse results for both providers.
 It detected 5 false positives for Bitdefender and 3 false positives for ESET.
 Nonetheless, both antiviruses can catch malware with a score over 99%.

-In addition to independent tests, we also ran in-house testing to confirm how effective each of the providers are in detecting malware.
+Independent tests are great for quickly checking how the antivirus handles malware in the real world.
+However, we wanted to see it for ourselves, so we ran in-house testing to confirm how effective each of the providers is in detecting malware.
+Bitdefender's results were impressive.
 During the full scan, Bitdefender caught 10/10 of the malware we had planted on the device.

-Based on both independent and our in-house testing, it is evident that both antivirus providers are worthy of each other's competition.
+Based on both independent and our in-house testing, it's clear that both antivirus providers are great at detecting and removing malware, although Bitdefender has an upper hand.
 Bitdefender and ESET are great antiviruses that guarantee a high level of real-time protection.

 Malware protection